samanthaming/samanthaming.com/content/tidbits/77-html-kbd-tag.md

 ---
 title: HTML `<kbd>` Tag
 description: Use the HTML kbd tag to semantically denote your text as a keyboard command.
-Great for documentations...
+Great for documentations.
 tags: [html]
 order: 77
 createdAt: 2019-11-2